 Grant is a co-founding trustee of the foundation and presently is a senior lecturer at Forth Valley College where he delivers a wide range of sport and fitness orientated courses.
 He graduated with a BSC (Hons) in Sports Studies with Sports development in 2008 from the University of Paisley and completed an MSc Strength and Conditioning Physiology in 2012 from the University of Edinburgh.
 He gained his PGCE in teaching from the University of Stirling (2015).
-Grant is currently finishing his PhD in the field of exercise science with a series of internationally recognised research publications in exercise physiology.
+Grant completed his PhD in the field of exercise science with a series of internationally recognised research publications in exercise physiology in 2019.

 Grant has previously worked within sports and community development for several years in the areas of football coaching and swimming.
 Also, Grant is a keen cyclist and endurance runner with a passion for promoting physical wellness.

 Andrew is a co-founding Trustee of the Fair Play Foundation and also a co-founding Trustee of Scottish charity Africa on the Ball, which uses sport for community development in deprived areas of the continent.
 He is Head of Club Development Scotland and is currently undertaking a PhD on women’s football, fandom and media with the University of Strathclyde.
 Andrew is a keen amateur footballer with a passion for all elements of the game including his beloved West Ham.